 At the time of application, applicants must lodge a completion plan that corresponds with the proposed scholarship start and end dates.
 The completion plan must include anticipated submission dates of the Intention to Submit and Nomination of Examiners forms.
 Successful awardees must ensure that the completion plan corresponds with the scholarship start and end dates prior to commencing the scholarship.

 Progress will be monitored by the scholarship holder’s principal supervisor.
-If progress is deemed to be unsatisfactory, as per the agreed completion plan, a decision will be made as to whether to terminate the scholarship.
+If progress is deemed to be unsatisfactory, as per the agreed completion plan, a decision will be made by the Dean, GGRS on the recommendation of the Dean (Research) as to whether to terminate the scholarship.

 A scholarship will be terminated in any of the following circumstances: